megnergit/Wildfire_Consideration_W1/README.md

 ### Python Script

 It took me long to reach here, but the code itself is short.
-Here is the entier code.
+Here is the entire code.

 '''
 import pdb